gorango/flowcraft/docs/guide/index.md

-# Introduction to Cascade
+# Introduction to Flowcraft

-Welcome to Cascade!
-This guide will take you from the fundamental concepts to building your first workflow, giving you a comprehensive understanding of what Cascade is, why it's useful, and how it works.
+Welcome to Flowcraft!
+This guide will take you from the fundamental concepts to building your first workflow, giving you a comprehensive understanding of what Flowcraft is, why it's useful, and how it works.

-## What is Cascade?
+## What is Flowcraft?

-Cascade is a lightweight, zero-dependency TypeScript framework for building complex, multi-step processes.
+Flowcraft is a lightweight, zero-dependency TypeScript framework for building complex, multi-step processes.
 It empowers you to model everything from simple sequential tasks to dynamic, graph-driven AI agents with a clear and composable API.

-At its core, Cascade is guided by a few key principles:
+At its core, Flowcraft is guided by a few key principles:

 1. **Structure for Complexity**: It provides a clear way to model asynchronous processes.
 By breaking logic into discrete `Node`s with a defined lifecycle, you can turn tangled promise chains and `async/await` blocks into maintainable, testable graphs.
 2. **Start Simple, Scale Gracefully**: You can start with an in-memory workflow in a single file.
 As your needs grow, the architecture allows you to scale up to a robust, distributed system using message queues—**without changing your core business logic**.